 Data quality and security

-BDM takes reasonable steps to ensure that personal and health information held is accurate, complete and up-to-date.
+BDM takes reasonable steps to ensure the personal and health information it holds is accurate, complete and up-to-date.

 BDM relies on individuals to provide accurate and current information in the first instance.

-BDM applies privacy and security measures to protect against the misuse, loss, unauthorised access or unauthorised disclosure of personal and health information.
+BDM applies privacy and security measures to protect personal and health information against:

 Information collected is either destroyed or archived after use in accordance with the Public Records Act 1973 (Vic).